smblott-github/chromix/README.md

 ```
 node chromix.js bookmarks
 ```
-This outputs (to `stdout`) a lit of all chrome bookmarks, one per line.
+This outputs (to `stdout`) a lit of all Chrome bookmarks, one per line.

 #### Booky